prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

 Your code ends up being even worse off because of that unnecessary children prop comparison on every render.

 So when do you actually need to memoize?
-Well Kent C. Dodds [covers all the above things with when you should memoize in great detail](https://kentcdodds.com/blog/usememo-and-usecallback) in his article.
-I would recommend you give it a read.
+Well I wrote another article that [covers all the above things with when you should memoize in great detail](https://prateeksurana.me/blog/when-should-you-memoize-in-react/).